 #3.
 Health Issues

 Clinginess in relationships can occasionally, though rarely, be a sign of a mental illness, such as dependent personality disorder.
-The conduct is far more intense than typical clinginess if you or a loved one has this illness.
+If you or a loved one has this illness, the behavior is far more intense than typical clinginess.
 People with dependent personality disorder struggle to make even routine judgments without receiving a lot of outside information.
 They relinquish control over their lives and obsess over not being able to handle things on their own.
 Consult a trained mental health professional if you have concerns about your symptoms or the symptoms of a loved one.

 #4.
 Adapting Our Behavior